ericdo1202/DvdCheckBox/README.md

 ## Installation
 ---- Manual ----
 - Just drag the DVDCheckBox.framework to your project.
-- Import the checkbox class you want to use.
+- Import the DVDCheckBox module to class you want to use.

 ## How to use
 - Drag a UIView to storyboard and extend DVDCheckBox from your view.